-Percentage changes in selected causes of death in the U.S. 2000-2019
+Percentage changes in selected causes of death in the U.S. 2000-2021

 Changes in selected causes of death

 Globally, ischemic heart disease is the leading cause of death, accounting for some 16 percent of all deaths.
-In the early 1900's, mortality rate was primarily concentrated among people of younger ages, but increasingly, this has shifted to older population groups.
+In the early 1900's, the mortality rate was primarily concentrated among people of younger ages, but increasingly, this has shifted to older population groups.
 In recent years, decreased mortality rates are often linked to improved medical care, such as new developments in medical technologies.
 Shifts in lifestyle habits such as decreased smoking rates and healthier diets may also attribute to lower mortality rates.